holistic-stack/openscad-tree-sitter/src/lib/PROGRESS.md

 - Fixed cursor-utils.test.ts to use the correct tree-sitter API:
   - Added mock for cursor.nodeText property to handle tree-sitter API changes
   - Updated tests to work with the current tree-sitter API
+- Updated all test files to use the real parser instead of mocks:
+  - Modified intersection.test.ts, minkowski.test.ts, module-function.test.ts, and control-structures.test.ts
+  - Updated all tests to use the CompositeVisitor for AST generation
+  - Removed mock implementations of OpenscadParser.parseAST
+  - Fixed test expectations to match the actual behavior of the real parser

 ### Recently Completed
 - Implemented control structure visitors for if, for, let, and each statements: